rayms/rayms.github.io/_posts/drafts/2018-01-13-civil-political-rights.md

 ````
 ![complaints_by_outcome.jpeg]({{site.baseurl}}/img/complaints_by_outcome.jpeg)

 What exactly is happening with the complaints process that _inadmissible_ decisions are so high?
 We can't answer this question with the data we have here.
 But you can [read more](http://www.ohchr.org/EN/HRBodies/TBPetitions/Pages/IndividualCommunications.aspx#theadmissibility) about the admissibility of complaints and the many factors that committees must consider when making this decision.
+It seems extremely complex.

 ## Which countries are often accused of violating civil and political rights?